CaravelGames/drod/CompilingDrod_Win.md

 ##### Update include and library paths in the project files

+Once the above script completes successfully, LIB and DLL files are placed within a `Deps` sub-directory.
+With VS2019 at least, the include and link paths in DROD's project files may just work as-is to reference these directories and find the necessary third-party files.
+If so, there's nothing else you need to do for this step.

-There are two ways to approach this - either copy the necessary include and library files from their original projects to a new location (like the build script does) and only have to add a single path to each projects.
+Otherwise, there are two ways to approach this - either copy the necessary include and library files from their original projects to a new location (like the build script does) and only have to add a single path to each projects.
 Alternatively you can add all the necessary path to the projects or to your global settings ([more information here](https://www.curlybrace.com/words/2012/12/17/setting-global-c-include-paths-in-visual-studio-2012-and-2011-and-2010/)).

 ##### Build the project

-Now you can open one of the solutions located in `Master/` depending on which project files you've modified and build the project like you'd always do.
+Open one of the solutions located in `Master/` depending on which project files you've modified and build the project like you'd always do.
 It's highly likely the first time you'll encounter some errors - maybe you built a library incorrectly, maybe you have to update include/library paths, maybe you need to change some setting specific to your development environment.

 ##### Copy DLLs